 Positron Emission Tomography

 Positron emission tomography (PET) scans use radioactive dye to produce 3D images of your tissues and organs.
 These scans help us see any changes in your cell function or disease.
 We often use PET scans together with CT or MRI scans.
-PET/CT imaging combines the unique functional analysis of PET with the anatomical precision and speed of a 16-slice CT scanner.
-PET scans are especially useful in evaluating a single lung nodule; lung or colon cancer; melanoma; esophageal cancer; lymphoma; head and neck cancer; and staging of breast cancer.
+PET/CT imaging combines unique functional analysis with anatomical precision and the right low dose for each individual patient while still maintaining excellent image quality.
+PET scans are especially useful in evaluating a single lung nodule; lung or colon cancer; melanoma; esophageal cancer; lymphoma; head and neck cancer; and staging of breast cancer as well as prostate cancer.
 We also use PET scans to learn about refractory (or uncontrolled) seizures, myocardial viability, and dementia and Alzheimer's disease.

 Ultrasound imaging uses high-frequency sound waves to produce pictures of the inside of the body.
 This procedure helps us see how your internal organs are functioning and how blood flows through the blood vessels.
 Ultrasound does not use ionizing radiation (X-rays).
 We use ultrasound to diagnose conditions and guide biopsies.
 Most ultrasound examinations are painless, fast, and easy.
 You lay on the examination table.
 Then we apply a warm gel on your skin and move a hand-held device called a transducer back and forth over the area we are observing until we get the images we need.
 If this area is tender, you might feel pressure from the transducer.
 Ultrasound exams in which the transducer is inserted into an opening of the body (such as transvaginal exams) may produce minimal discomfort.
 Usually, this exam takes about 30 minutes.